markxnelson/weblogic-kubernetes-operator/content/security/domain-security/image-protection.md

 ---
-title: "Docker Image Protection"
+title: "Docker image protection"
 date: 2019-03-08T19:00:49-05:00
 weight: 1
-description: "WebLogic Domain in Docker Image Protection"
+description: "WebLogic domain in Docker image protection"
 ---

-#### WebLogic Domain in Docker Image Protection
+#### WebLogic domain in Docker image protection

 {{% notice warning %}}
-Oracle strongly recommends storing the Docker images that contain a WebLogic Domain Home as private in the Docker registry.
+Oracle strongly recommends storing the Docker images that contain a WebLogic domain home as private in the Docker registry.
 In addition to any local registry, public Docker registries include [Docker Hub](https://hub.docker.com/) and the
 [Oracle Cloud Infrastructure Registry](https://cloud.oracle.com/containers/registry) (OCIR).
 {{% /notice %}}

-The WebLogic Domain home that is part of a Docker based image contains sensitive information about the domain including keys and credentials that are used to access external resources (e.g. datasource password).
-In addition, the Docker image may be used to create a running server that further exposes the WebLogic Domain outside of the Kubernetes cluster.
+The WebLogic domain home that is part of a Docker image contains sensitive information about the domain including keys and credentials that are used to access external resources (for example, data source password).
+In addition, the Docker image may be used to create a running server that further exposes the WebLogic domain outside of the Kubernetes cluster.

 There are two main options to pull images from a private registry:

-1. Specify the image pull secret on the WebLogic `Domain` resource
+1. Specify the image pull secret on the WebLogic `Domain` resource.
-2. Setup the `ServiceAccount` in the domain namespace with an image pull secret
+2. Set up the `ServiceAccount` in the domain namespace with an image pull secret.

-##### A) Use `imagePullSecrets` with the `Domain` Resource
+##### 1. Use `imagePullSecrets` with the `Domain` resource.

-In order to access Docker image that is protected by a private registry the `imagePullSecrets` should be specificed on Kubernetes `Domain` resource defintion:
+In order to access a Docker image that is protected by a private registry, the `imagePullSecrets` should be specified on the Kubernetes `Domain` resource definition:
 ``` yaml
 apiVersion: "weblogic.oracle/v2"
 kind: Domain